thewileylab/shinyREDCap/README.md

 ## Usage

-To connect shinyREDCap to your REDCap project, users must have read and write access to a previously created REDCap project.
+To connect shinyREDCap to your REDCap Instruments, users must have read and write access to a previously created REDCap project.
 Additionally, users must request an API key.
-The setup and instrument modules then must be placed in your Shiny application’s ui and server functions.
+The shinyREDCap setup and instrument modules then must be placed in your Shiny application’s ui and server functions.

 ``` r
 library(shiny)